YH-Shen/ui_component_library/ProjectNotes.md

 1. The lock file for yarn. (gnerated when using yarn to manage npm dependencies.)
 2. It locks down the versions for the dependencies specified in the package.json file

+######## importing

+Importing ADDRESS:
+Use relative address if importing from your own file Use library name if importing from third-party library.

+importing default export:
+import GIVEN_NAME from ADDRESS

+importing named values:
+import {PARA_NAME} from ADDRESS

+importing a combination:
+import GIVEN_NAME, {PARA_NAME, ...} from ADDRESS